 vIOS-L2-01#wr

-Up to this step, we have configured VPCS computers and created VLANs.
-Then, we assigned the PCs to VLANs and made the Trunking connection.
+Up to this point, we have configured the VPCS computers and created VLANs.
+Next, we assigned the PCs to VLANs and implemented trunking.

 R1# conf t